omerbenamram/evtx/README.md

 - libevtx (https://github.com/libyal/libevtx)

    This library is written in C, so I initially expected it to be faster than my implementation originally.

-   It clocks in about 6x than PyPy, which is pretty good.
+   It clocks in about 6x faster than PyPy.

    ```
    time -- ~/Workspace/libevtx/dist/bin/evtxexport -f xml ./samples/security_big_sample.evtx > /dev/null